sandunMadhushan/MoodMelodies-App/README.md

 **AI-Powered Music Recommendation App Based on Facial Emotion Analysis**

-A React Native mobile application that captures your photo, analyzes your mood using AI facial recognition, and provides personalized music playlists from Spotify and other free music sources.
+A React Native mobile application that captures your photo, analyzes your mood using AI facial recognition, and provides personalized music playlists from locally stored songs organized by mood.

 ![Mood Melodies App](./assets/images/Logo%20Trans.png)